 Real-time network traffic data captured using Wireshark can be parsed with DPKT module in Python or CICFlowMeter traffic flow analyzer to extract features on packet metadata and packet flow statistics [2].
 In this study, we extracted two features from captured network traffic data: (1) frame length, and (2) packet inter-arrival time.
-We used the preprocessed dataset to train Support Vector Machine (SVM) and Logistic Regression (LR) models.
+We used the preprocessed dataset to train

+Support Vector Machine (SVM) and Logistic Regression (LR) models.

 Both SVM and LR are relatively lightweight machine learning models that are robust for datasets with fewer features.
-SVM is more lightweight than most models in terms of training time, model size, inference time and ease of implementation, especially on constrained environments such as micro-controllers.
+SVM is more lightweight than most models in terms of training time, model size, inference time and ease of implementation, especially on constrained environments such as microcontrollers.
 SVM models have also proven robust when analyzing larger numbers of features (up to 34) as experimented in study [12].
 LR models are easy to implement for binary as well as multi-classification problems to account for different types of DDoS attacks at the same time.
-Compared to other models, it is also less prone to overfitting.
+Compared to other models, it is also less prone to overfitting [5].
+These models fit our purpose of experimenting viable machine learning models with minimal memory and computation footprint.

 Besides real-time captured data, we also used DoS attack data from the CICIoT2023 dataset to train the aforementioned models.
 This dataset contains more types of DoS attacks experimented on a wide range of IoT devices.
-As we only experimented with a simplified De-authentication DoS attack on a small Wi-Fi network, the CICIoT2023 dataset assists in testing the applicability and generalizability of our models over the most common and recent types of DoS attacks.
+As we only experimented with a simplified Deauthentication DoS attack on a small Wi-Fi network, the CICIoT2023 dataset assists in testing the applicability and generalizability of our models over the most common and recent types of DoS attacks.
 The features that we used for analyzing the CICIoT2023 Dataset are flow duration, frame length, protocol type, time to live, flow rate, total length of frames in flow, and inter-arrival time (IAT).